mullet1989/lauristonrunners/content/join/_index.md

 Prospective members should first visit Lauriston Cottage either as a guest of an existing member or by arranging a time to meet the Hon.Secretary secretary@lauristonrunners.club at the Cottage.

 Any subsequent application for membership shall be made on the form below, proposed and seconded by two members.
-Please leave the completed form in an envelope pinned to the Noticeboard at the cottage addressed to the Hon.Secretary or scan it and send by email to d.beard179@btinternet.com, copying in the Treasurer treasurer@lauristonrunners.club
+Please leave the completed form in an envelope pinned to the Noticeboard at the cottage addressed to the Hon.Secretary or scan it and send by email to treasurer@lauristonrunners.club, copying in the Treasurer treasurer@lauristonrunners.club

 [Download joining form](/docs/join.pdf)